crashvb/base-docker/README.md

 * <tt>docker-apt-clean</tt> - Cleans transient aptitude caches.
 * <tt>docker-apt</tt> - Invokes both of the above scripts.

+### Environment Variables for docker-apt-install

+* APT_ALL_REPOS - If defined, all configured repositories will be enabled before installing packges.

 ## Organization-wide Customizations

 As of yet, this images does not contain any customizations; however, in the future it could contain common packages or initialization scripts.
 Typical uses could include: